BigBossRabbit/SovereignKey/README.md

 ## Features

-The SoverignKey is essentially a collection of Open Source tools that act as a secure utility for anyone & everyone who chooses to use it, for their Bitcoin interaction as well as secure computing.
+The SK is essentially a collection of Free & Open Source tools that act as a secure utility for anyone & everyone who chooses to use it, for their Bitcoin interaction as well as secure computing ove rthe Tor network.

-It does not require any prior knowledge of how the tools work, beyond this Readme, to get started with the #SovereignKey but you will find links to all the different resources used to bring this about.
+It should not require any prior knowledge of how all the tools it is made up of work, beyond this Readme, to get started with the SK, but you will find links to all the different resources used to bring this about you you can DYOR (Do Your Own Research).
 <details> <summary>Expand for Features</summary>
 </details>

 ## Installation Steps

-In order to use the #SovereignKey, you will have to put the computer you are attaching it to into Boot Mode & then choose to Boot from the USB/External USB instead of the internal Hard Disk.
-This will effectively allow you to use the computer you have plugged the #SovereignKey into as your own computer.
+In order to use the SK, you will have to put the computer you are attaching it to into Boot Mode & then choose to `Boot from the USB/External USB` instead of the `Internal Hard Disk`.
+This will effectively allow you to use the computer you have plugged the SK into as your own computer.
+Why?
+Because you are now booting up from the `Operating System` (OS) that is on the SK.

-Please Note: Some devices require that you tap the Boot Menu Key repatadly as the device boots up in order to access the Boot Menu instead of only pressing it once or holding it down.
+Please Note: Some devices require that you tap the `Boot Menu Key` repatadly as the device boots up in order to access the `Boot Menu` instead of only pressing it once or holding it down.

 <details> <summary>PC brands & their associated Hotkeys</summary>